My partner won’t go to counselling, what should I do?

 Read the post, or listen via the link below.

 This is a common tale in the realms of hetero-sexual relationships.
-The wife wants to go to couple counselling, but the husband does not.
+The female partner wants to go to couple counselling, but the male parttner does not.

 Can it be the other way around?
-Absolutely it can, but the man not wanting to go, is so common it is worth exploring.
+Absolutely it can, but the male partner not wanting to go, is so common it is worth exploring here.
+We are generalising, but these roles can be reversed.
 If it is the other way around for you, or you are in a same sex relationship, many of the tips below will still be relevant.

 If your partner won’t go to counselling, I feel for you.
-This is a horrible situation to be in.
-You, no doubt, see that your relationship is in trouble and you want to save it by doing the most obvious thing available to you, yet your partner adds insult to injury and refuses.
+This is a frustrating situation to be in.
+You, no doubt, see that your relationship is in trouble and you want to save it by doing the most obvious thing available to you, yet your partner adds, it seems, insult to injury and refuses.
 You are left feeling more hopeless than ever about the future of your relationship.

 Clearly, this is a big problem.
 But, if you feel like the relationship is worth saving (it feels safe and there is a foundation of connection), don’t despair.
 There is hope.

-In this post I answer the questions; why is he so resistant?
+In this post I answer the questions; why are our men so resistant?
 And what are your options?

 Before we get started, let me reassure you.
 Firstly, you are not alone in this, and secondly, you are not crazy in thinking that you have a problem that needs help even though your partner can’t see it.

-Your partner has his reasons for not wanting to go to therapy and perhaps understanding these can help you find a little bit of hope.
+Your partner has their reasons for not wanting to go to therapy and perhaps understanding these can help you find a little bit of hope.

-Here are 5 reasons he doesn’t want to go to counselling.
+Here are 5 reasons they mightn’t want to go to counselling.

 Men are different to women. (breaking news!!!)